brandur/sorg/content/drafts/sortsupport.md

 }
 ```

-But pretending that some consecutive bytes in memory are
+However, pretending that some consecutive bytes in memory
-integers introduces some complication.
-Integers might be
+are integers introduces some complication.
+Integers might
-stored like `data` in `pg_uuid_t` with the most significant
+be stored like `data` in `pg_uuid_t` with the most
-byte first, but that depends on the architecture of the
+significant byte first, but that depends on the
-CPU.
-We call architectures that store numerical values this
+architecture of the CPU.
+We call architectures that store
-way **big-endian**.
-Big-endian machines exist, but the
+numerical values this way **big-endian**.
+Big-endian
-chances are that the CPU you're using to read this article
+machines exist, but the chances are that the CPU you're
-stores bytes in the reverse order of their significance,
+using to read this article stores bytes in the reverse
-with the most significant at the highest address.
-This
+order of their significance, with the most significant at
-layout is called **little-endian**, and is in use by
+the highest address.
+This layout is called
+**little-endian**, and is in use by Intel's X86, as well as
-Intel's X86, as well as being the default mode for ARM
+being the default mode for ARM chips like the ones in
-chips.
+Android and iOS devices.

 If we left the big-endian result of the `memcpy` unchanged
 on little-endian systems, the resulting integer would be